Falkland Islanders: Late nineteenth to early twentieth century

 The development of the sheep-breeding industry in the second half of the 19th century was accompanied by substantial immigration, increasing the population sevenfold in fifty years, from 287 in 1851 to 2,043 in 1901.
 The vast majority of immigrants during that period came from the British Isles, mostly from Scotland.
 Scots were particularly common in Darwin, many of them coming from the Orkney and Shetland Islands, which have a similar climate to these areas.

-In 1871, many shepherds situation on the Falkland Islands Company's main farm at Darwin were of Scottish origin, and members of the Free Kirk of Scotland.
+In 1871, many shepherds situation on the Falkland Islands Company's main farm at Darwin were of Scottish origin, and members of the Free Church of Scotland.
 Finding a growing need for a minister of their own, they undertook, with the assistance of the Company to employ a minister for Darwin, and in 1872, Rev Yeoman took up the appointment.
 In 1873, an iron constructed church was brought from England and erected at Darwin.
 About this time, it was estimated that one third of the Falklands' population belonged to the Presbyterian church. (...)
 As Stanley grew, the Darwin minister visited the town occasionally and held services in the infants' school.

 An additional boost to that population growth came from the expansion of Stanley's port activities in service of the ships sailing between the Atlantic Ocean and the Pacific via the Strait of Magellan or Cape Horn.
 The port was particularly busy during the California Gold Rush, subsiding following the opening of the Panama Canal in 1914.

 The early 20th century brought about a new industry to the region, Antarctic whaling in South Georgia, that supported a transient population varying from few hundred in winter to over 1,000 in summer.
 Some Falkland Islanders found employment with South Georgian whaling bases or ships, while some whalers settled in the Falklands to blend into the local populace.
 The whalers were predominantly Scandinavian (Norwegians, Swedes and Danes), with a minority of Britons, Germans, and a variety of other European nations.
 As a result of both natural demographic growth and ongoing immigration, the population of the Falkland Islands reached a peak of 2,392 recorded in the 1931 census, a figure that would not be surpassed until late in the twentieth century.

+In the early 1930s, Governor James O'Grady observed that a substantial divide still existed between the residents of Stanley and the isolated Camp districts, who were primarily sheep farmers and shepherds.
+He described the Camp residents as "reticent" and "lonely" and stated "they and the town people are complete strangers", with many Camp residents visiting Stanley for the first time during the Falklands centenary celebrations in 1933.